yuyouzhi/compare.dc.aloha.and.csma/README.md

 The code for the approximate model of delay constrained CSMA.
 # aloha_rough_pred
 The code for the approximate model of delay constrained ALOHA.
+# avg_time
+The code for the average delivery time of delay constrained ALOHA and delay constrained CSMA.